 If you want to make a complaint to Persimmons Homes, try this email: land@persimionhomes.co.uk

-Somebody commented and said it goes to all departments – I’ve not tried it myself but I know how frustrating it can be when you are not getting anywhere.
+Somebody commented and said it goes to all departments – I’ve not tried it myself, but I know how frustrating it can be when you are not getting anywhere.
 Give it a go and let me know if you get anywhere with it!

-If are you considering buying a new home from Persimmons, then read my blog post – should I buy a new build home?
+If you are considering buying a new home from Persimmons, then read my blog post – should I buy a new build home?

 New Build Homes FAQ